 About the project

-The water project has five components: construction of sand dams, Establishment of shallow wells, distribution of donkeys to vulnerable households, distribution of 10,000-liter tanks to groups with tree nurseries, and water distribution.
+The water project has five components: construction of sand dams, Establishment of shallow wells, distribution of donkeys to vulnerable households, distribution of 10,000-liter water tanks to groups with tree nurseries, and water distribution.

 Sand Dams